Eadgyth/Programming-Editor/README.md

 settings dialog.
 Project categories so far are Java, Perl, Python, R and HTML.
 <p>
 The program allows to set several projects in parallel and projects can be retrieved after a new start.
-Switching between set projects is done by selecting a tab with a file that is part of the project to change to.
+Switching between set projects can be done after selecting a tab with a file that is part of the project to change to.
 <br>
 <h4>DOCUMENTATION</h4>
 <p>